hermo/npmi-go/README.md

 # Usage

 ```
-npmi-go v0.0.0-SNAPSHOT-xxxx, commit xxxx, built at XXXX.
+npmi-go dev, commit none, built at unknown.
 npmi-go installs NPM packages from a cache to speed up repeating installations.

 Supported caches:
 -  local          Data is cached locally in a directory.
--  minio		Data is cached to a (shared) Minio instance.
+-  minioData is cached to a (shared) Minio instance.

 When using both caches, the local one is accessed first.